Haibane Renmei: Characters

-Prominent member of the second, co-ed group of haibane in Glie who live at the Abandoned Factory "nest" on the opposite side of town from Old Home.
-Was a friend of Reki in the past.
+Prominent member of the second, co-ed group of haibane in Glie who live at the Abandoned Factory on the opposite side of town from Old Home.
+Was a friend of Reki in the past, and was severely injured when they tried to cross the wall together.
 Upon first meeting Rakka, he accidentally upsets her with a remark about Kuu's recent Day of Flight.
-Despite his tough exterior, he's shown to be very kind, such as sending Rakka pastries and an apology note for the incident.
+Despite his tough exterior, he is shown to be very kind, such as sending Rakka pastries and an apology note for the incident.